 Dinner: every now and then we enjoy a relaxed meal.
 Occasionally our spouses and/or friends are welcome to share these events with us.

-Pilates, (Nordic) walking, book club, craft group, running, baby and toddler group, travel group, tennis/badminton, Thai cooking class and more to come!
+Yoga, (Nordic) walking, book club, craft group, running, baby and toddler group, badminton, Thai cooking class and more to come!
 See more under Events & activity groups.

 We encourage members to start-up new interest groups.